open-pioneer/trails-core-packages/src/packages/base-theme/README.md

 ### How to override the `trails` color scheme

+When using this theme, the `trails` color scheme becomes is the default color scheme for all chakra UI components.

-Import the `extendTheme` helper function:
+To override the `trails` color scheme, import the `extendTheme` helper function:

 ```jsx
 import { extendTheme } from "@open-pioneer/chakra-integration";